 With the current popularity of low carb lifestyles and the ketogenic diet, it's not surprising.
-Whether you're trying to lighten up your eating habits or want to sneak more nutrition into your family meals, cauliflower rice makes the grade with its fiber content and versatility.
+Whether you're trying to lighten up current eating habits or simply want to sneak more nutrition into your family meals, cauliflower rice makes the grade with its fiber content and versatility.

 How to make cauliflower rice

-The easiest way.
-A food processor turns a whole head of cauliflower into fluffy "rice" granules in minutes.
+- The easiest way to make cauliflower rice.
+A food processor can quickly turn a whole head of cauliflower into fluffy "rice" granules in just minutes.
 Split a head of cauliflower in half, then slice out the core and green leaves at the base.
-Break that into golf ball-sized florets.
-Add the florets to a food processor fitted with the blade attachment, and pulse in 3-second bursts, until the cauliflower breaks down into a fluffy, rice-like texture.
+Break that piece into golf ball-sized florets.
+Add the florets to a food processor fitted with the blade attachment, and then pulse in 3-second bursts, until the cauliflower breaks down into a fluffy, rice-like texture.

 If you don't have a food processor, these are the best-sellers on Amazon and they start at just $30.

-Use your hands.
-If you don't feel like using a tool, hand-chopping each cauliflower floret is another option — albeit a very time-consuming one.
-If you do go this route, note that it will take 10 to 15 minutes and the consistency in grain size won't be even, and the texture won't be the same as if you were to use a food processor or box grater.
-We recommended the grating or food processing techniques.
+- Use your hands.
+If you don't feel like using a tool, hand chopping each cauliflower floret is another option — albeit a very time-consuming one.
+If you do go this route, note that it will take 10 to 15 minutes and the consistency in grain size won't be very even, and the texture won't be the same as if you were to use a food processor or box grater.
+TODAY Food recommends the grating or food processing techniques.

 Many recipes call for sautéing or stir-frying cauliflower rice.
 Here are three more wonderful ways to prep and serve it.

-With a slightly nutty, toasted flavor and crispy texture, roasted cauliflower rice makes a tasty side dish on its own.
+With its slightly nutty flavor and crispy texture, roasted cauliflower rice makes a tasty side dish on its own.
 Mix in Parmesan cheese or nutritional yeast for extra flavor, if desired, and pair with roasted chicken or grilled vegetables.
-Or, use it in place of breadcrumbs atop sautéed greens, as a soup garnish, or on top of mac and cheese for a little extra crunch.
+Or, use it in place of breadcrumbs atop sautéed greens, as a soup garnish, or on top of macaroni and cheese for a little extra crunch.

-With a neutral flavor and tender texture, steamed cauliflower rice can be used in place of white or brown rice alongside stir-fries or as a base for a burrito bowl.
-You can also fold it into baked casseroles for a nutrient-packed addition, or add a few spoonfuls to your favorite meatloaf or meatball recipe for extra bulk without too many extra calories.
+With a neutral flavor and tender texture, steamed cauliflower rice can be used in place of white or brown rice in stir-frys or as a base for a filling burrito bowl.
+You can also fold it into baked casseroles for a nutrient-packed addition, or add a few spoonfuls to your favorite meatloaf or meatball recipe for extra bulk without adding too many extra calories.